View Categories

 • HYVs usually require abundant water and hence irrigational facilities were a prerequisite for the green revolution in the Indian Economy.

-• Wells (Dug and Tube) – This kind of irrigation is widely practiced in plain regions of India.
-Over-exploitation of wells is well observed in Punjab-Haryana region.
+• Wells (Dug and Tube): This kind of irrigation is widely practiced in plain regions of India.

-• Canals – This is usually an elaborate and extensive irrigation Canal irrigation is well suited for regions with clayey soil is clayey soil prevents water percolation.
-Mostly practiced in south India and Ganga-Yamuna region.
+• Canals: This is usually an elaborate and extensive irrigation Canal irrigation is well suited for regions with clayey soil because clayey soil prevents water percolation.

-• River Lift Systems – Water is directly drawn from the rivers for supplementing irrigation in areas close to rivers.
+• River Lift Systems: Water is directly drawn from the rivers for supplementing irrigation in areas close to rivers.
 Mostly practiced in South India.

-• Tanks – These are small storage reservoirs, which intercept and store the run-off of smaller catchment areas.
+• Tanks: These are small storage reservoirs, which intercept and store the run-off of smaller catchment areas.

 POSITIVE

-• Green Revolution In the Indian Economy increased the per hectare yield in case of wheat from 850 kg per hectare to an incredible 2281 kg/hectare in its early stage.
+• Green Revolution in the Indian Economy increased the per hectare yield in case of wheat from 850 kg per hectare to an incredible 2281 kg/hectare in its early stage.

 • India reached its way to self-sufficiency and was less dependent on imports.
-The production in the country was sufficient to meet the normal and emergency demand.
+The production in the country was sufficient to meet normal and emergency demand.

-• Rather than depending on the import of food grains from other countries India started exporting its agricultural produce.
+• Rather than depending on the import of food grains from other countries, India started exporting its agricultural produce.

 • There was a rise in rural employment.
 The tertiary industries created employment opportunities for the workforce.

-• The adoption of new technology has also given boost to agricultural employment because of diverse job opportunities created by multiple cropping and shift towards hired workers – transportation, irrigation, food processing, marketing, etc
+• The adoption of new technology has also given boost to agricultural employment because of diverse job opportunities created by multiple cropping and shift towards hired workers – transportation, irrigation, food processing, marketing, etc.

 • There has been more consistency with the annual harvest because the fields are worked in a similar way each year.